endlessm/threadbare/docs/LICENSING.md

    generation or provided another asset as input to the AI tool, and ideally the model (if known) and prompt used.

-For example, the previous main menu logo was generated with Midjourney, with no modifications.
-It was accompanied by a `.license` file which said:
+For example, the previous main menu logo at `assets/first_party/logo/threadbare-logo.png` was generated with Midjourney, with no modifications.
+It was accompanied by a `threadbare-logo.png.license` file in the same folder which said:

 ```
 SPDX-FileCopyrightText: The Threadbare Authors